 The Company determines if an arrangement is, or contains, a lease at inception, and whether lease and non-lease components are combined or not.
 Operating leases with a duration of one year or less are excluded from right-of-use assets and lease liabilities and related expense is recorded as incurred.
 Right-of-use assets and lease liabilities are initially recorded based on the present value of lease payments over the lease term, which includes the minimum unconditional term of the lease, and may include options to extend or terminate the lease when it is reasonably certain at the commencement date that such options will be exercised.
 As the rate implicit for each of the Company's leases is not readily determinable, the Company uses its incremental borrowing rate at commencement date in determining the present value of lease payments.
 The Company uses judgement in determining its incremental borrowing rate, which includes selecting a yield curve based on a hypothetical credit rating.
 Right-of-use assets also include any initial direct costs and any lease payments made prior to the lease commencement date and are reduced by any lease incentives received.
 Right-of-use assets are included in other assets in the consolidated balance sheet.
-Short-term lease liabilities are included in other accrued expenses and long-term lease liabilities are included in other accrued expenses and long-term lease liabilities are included in other accrued expenses and long-term lease liabilities are included in other accrued expenses and long-term lease liabilities are included in other accrued expenses and long-term lease liabilities are included in other isolated balance sheet.
+Short-term lease liabilities are included in other liabilities in the consolidated balance sheet.
 Right-of-use assets are amortized on a straight-line basis as operating lease cost in the consolidated statements of operations.